isuPatches/android-wisefy/.github/ISSUE_TEMPLATE/feature-request.md

 Add any other context about the request here.

 **Images**
-If applicable, add screenshots to help explain.
+If applicable, add relevant images to help explain.